 Oribe Ichimatsu Mino Matcha Bowl

 Experience the serene ritual of matcha preparation with the Oribe Ichimatsu Mino Matcha Bowl, a beautifully handcrafted piece from Japan's renowned Mino ware region.
-This traditional chawan, measuring 4.6 inches in diameter and 3.1 inches in height (Φ11.6cm, H7.8cm), showcases a stunning checkerboard pattern in deep greens and earthy browns.
-Each bowl is unique, reflecting the artisanal craftsmanship passed down through generations.
+This traditional chawan, measuring 4.6 inches in diameter and 3.1 inches in height, showcases a distinctive checkerboard pattern in deep greens and earthy browns.
+Each bowl is unique, reflecting the artisanal craftsmanship honed over 400 years.
+The glossy glaze not only captivates the eye but also provides a smooth texture that feels wonderful in your hands as you prepare your matcha, creating an inviting tactile experience.

-Rooted in the principles of wabi-sabi, this bowl captures the beauty of imperfection and transience, making it perfect for tea lovers and collectors alike.
+Rooted in the principles of wabi-sabi, this bowl captures the beauty of imperfection, making it ideal for both tea lovers and collectors.
 Each use becomes a moment of mindfulness, reminding you of the rich traditions that define the Japanese tea ceremony.
-The Oribe Ichimatsu bowl is more than just a vessel; it's an invitation to slow down, savor, and enjoy.
+The Oribe Ichimatsu bowl invites you to slow down, savor, and enjoy, with each bowl carefully packaged to ensure it reaches you in pristine condition.

-Bring home this artisan-made matcha bowl and enrich your daily tea rituals with a piece of Japan’s cultural heritage.
+Bring home this beautifully packaged artisan-made matcha bowl to enrich your daily tea rituals with a piece of Japan’s cultural heritage.

 Product Information